theufo/ZombieShooter/README.md

 # ZombieShooter

-Short game using free assets for characters and level.
+Short game made in Unity using free assets for characters and level.
 Crimsonland-like gameplay.

 * Animator
 * NavMesh